x0xr00t/sl0ppy-oppg/README.md

 * added a edited version of obfuscator to the repo.
 * this source is edited to gen larger payloads then the default source.

+# ps2exe added
+* All files from this sources are included, Exe, ps1 amd such.

 # Process
 * reads .ps1 to make obfuscated powershellcode
 * Outputs output obfuscator to .ps1